Scalia Law Will Serve Emerging Tech Sector in the DMV

 George Mason University’s Antonin Scalia Law School today announced the launch of its new Innovation Law Clinic to support the emerging, dynamic tech sector in the DMV (DC, MD, No VA).
 Sean O’Connor, a distinguished innovation scholar and Executive Director of Scalia Law’s Center for the Protection of Intellectual Property (CPIP), will lead the clinic.
 He brings years of experience practicing at multinational firms and serving as general counsel to several startups.

-“With the development of the Dulles high tech corridor, Maryland’s biotech sector, and the wealth of DC startups, the DMV is unquestionably the hottest new technology region in the nation,” said O’Connor.
+“With the development of the Dulles high tech corridor, Maryland’s biotech sector, and the wealth of DC startups, the DMV is one of the hottest tech markets in the nation,” said O’Connor.
 “Amazon’s move to Northern Virginia, just minutes from our law school, confirms this region’s attractiveness to the tech sector.”

 “It’s fortuitous that our Innovation Clinic will be next door to the proposed new Institute for Digital InnovAtion (IDIA) and computer science programs on the Arlington Campus,” said O’Connor.
 “IDIA, Computer Science, and The Innovation Law Clinic will serve as a triumvirate of innovation, resources, and support for the region’s tech sector.”